 Changes in Earth’s atmosphere and climate are modifying physical and chemical properties of the ocean environment, and scientists project these changes to continue.
-Changes in ocean parameters—such as temperature, carbon dioxide content (acidification), oxygen levels, nutrient availability, currents, salinity, and sea-ice extent—affect marine life and lead to large-scale shifts in the patterns of marine productivity, biodiversity, community composition, and ecosystem structure.
+Long-term changes in temperature, carbon dioxide content (acidification), oxygen levels, nutrient availability, currents, salinity, and sea-ice extent affect marine life and lead to large-scale shifts in the patterns of marine productivity, biodiversity, community composition, and ecosystem structure.

-Changes to the base of the food web will eventually impact the higher trophic levels (the position an organism occupies in a food chain) through direct or indirect links, yet global patterns of these changes are difficult to project.
-Existing projections suggest an increase in primary production in high-latitude oceans, because the amount of sunlight available for photosynthesis by phytoplankton goes up as the amount of water covered by sea ice goes down.
+Changes at the base of the food web will eventually impact the higher trophic levels (the position an organism occupies in a food chain), yet global patterns of these changes are difficult to project.
+Existing projections suggest an increase in primary production (photosynthesis by plant-like plankton) in high-latitude oceans, because the amount of sunlight goes up as the amount of water covered by sea ice goes down.
 Projections suggest a decrease in primary production in the tropics and at mid-latitudes because of reduced nutrient supply.

 Projections of future conditions also indicate that alteration of the biology, distribution, and seasonal activity of marine organisms will disturb food web interactions involving copepods (tiny crustaceans) that graze on planktonic algae, another important foundational level of the marine food chain.
 Increasing temperature, nutrient fluctuations, and human-induced eutrophication (an excessive richness of nutrients in a body of water that causes a dense growth of plant life and death of animal life from lack of oxygen) may support the development of harmful algal blooms in coastal areas.
 Upwelling areas where wind and currents bring cold, nutrient-rich water to the surface support productive ecosystems, but can also promote the occurrence of harmful algal blooms.

-Most climate change scenarios foresee a shift or expansion of the ranges of many species of plankton, fish, and invertebrates toward higher latitudes.
+Most climate change scenarios project a shift or expansion of the ranges of many species of plankton, fish, and invertebrates toward higher latitudes.

 Scientists estimate range shifts of tens of kilometers per decade will result in changes to species richness and altered community composition.
 Organisms less likely to shift to higher latitudes because they are less mobile—such as corals—or more tolerant of the direct effects of climate change may also be affected because the existing food webs on which they depend are likely to change around them.